SAP0312/BookProject/README.md

 - Open the project in IntelliJ
 - Go to src/java/com.bookCRUD.BookAPIApp and right-click and select "Run BookAPIApp.main()" in IntelliJ
 - Navigate to your web browser to http://localhost:8090 (You can change the port number in application.properties)
+- To access the Actuator endpoints go to http://localhost:8090/manage/{endpoint}.

 ### For adding a book
      POST